Frequently Asked Questions

 - The HISTORY document (Page 1) should be completed and remain with your provider

-- The EXAM document (Page 2) should be the only item submitted to your athletic school
+- The MEDICAL ELIGIBILITY document (Page 3) should be the only item submitted to your school

 - Physicals are valid for 24 consecutive months